cjolowicz/microblog/README.md

  https://github.com/miguelgrinberg/microblog

-This is not a clone, but a step-by-step remake as I'm working through this excellent tutorial.

-Unlike the original, this repository contains commits for every individual step in each chapter (except for the first three), rather than one large commit per chapter.
+This repository is not a clone, but a step-by-step remake as I'm working through this excellent tutorial.
+There are commits for all the individual steps in each chapter (except for the first three), and tags pointing to the final commit in each chapter.
+The original repository, by contrast, contains a large commit for every chapter.